Invoca/developer-docs/source/api_documentation/network_integration/js_tags/index.rst

 The Invoca Tag is a snippet of code that connects Invoca to your landing pages.
 This API documentation helps provide necessary features to create and manage an Invoca Tag and it's revisions.

+More details on the Invoca Tags can be found <a href="https://community.invoca.com/t5/call-tracking/how-to-configure-and-deploy-your-invoca-tag-with-the-invoca-tag/ta-p/465#U465">here</a> and <a href="https://community.invoca.com/t5/developer-features/invoca-tag-wizard-custom-code-settings/ta-p/691">here</a>.

 .. list-table::
   :widths: 15 15 50
   :header-rows: 1